IRIS Makran: Operational capabilities

-Makrans exact capabilities are unclear.
-While the ship is generally similar to the American Expeditionary Mobile Base (EMB) vessels, she lacks the utility deck used for loading and unloading of stores and thus is believed to have a lower operational flexibility in comparison to the EMBs.
+Makrans exact capabilities were unclear.
+While the ship was generally similar to the American Expeditionary Mobile Base (EMB) vessels, she lacked the utility deck used for loading and unloading of stores and was thus believed to have a lower operational flexibility in comparison to the EMBs.

-Makran can sail almost three years without docking.
-According to Thomas Newdick, the ship provides the navy with "persistent maritime operations in and outside of the country's own littoral areas" and can "serve as a platform for more directly challenging Iran's regional opponents, including Saudi Arabia".
+Makran could sail almost three years without docking.
+According to Thomas Newdick, the ship provided the navy with "persistent maritime operations in and outside of the country's own littoral areas" and could "serve as a platform for more directly challenging Iran's regional opponents, including Saudi Arabia".

-She may act as a mothership for special operations or asymmetric operations, being used to launch speedboats, deliver or retrieve combat divers and commandos, or use of limpet mines.
+She may have acted as a mothership for special operations or asymmetric operations, being used to launch speedboats, deliver or retrieve combat divers and commandos, or for the use of limpet mines.

-Her helicopter deck can embark as many as seven helicopters, while platforms for launching VTOL unmanned aerial vehicles are also available.
-The space on the deck is large enough to accommodate weapon systems such as fixed/mobile missile launchers or large-caliber rocket artillery and their radar systems.
-Though surface-to-air missile systems may also be installed, Makran apparently lacks air defense which is considered a major disadvantage.
+Her helicopter deck could embark as many as seven helicopters, while platforms for launching VTOL unmanned aerial vehicles were also available.
+The space on the deck was large enough to accommodate weapon systems such as fixed/mobile missile launchers or large-caliber rocket artillery and their radar systems.
+Though surface-to-air missile systems may also have been installed, Makran apparently lacked air defense, which was considered a major disadvantage.